-Practical tips on how to make bedtime easier, end bedtime battles and improve your evenings.
-Apply the tips for an easier time tonight!
+Practical tips on how to make bedtime easier, end bedtime battles, and improve your evenings.
+Apply these tips for an easier time tonight!

-It seemed at every bedtime I couldn’t avoid the sound of whining or crying, sometimes both.
-My nighttime routine wasn’t enough to convince my kids it’s time for bed.
+It seemed that at every bedtime, I couldn’t avoid the sound of whining or crying, sometimes both.
+My nighttime routine wasn’t enough to convince my kids that it was time for bed.
 Instead, evenings became epic battles convincing them to finally fall and stay asleep.

 How to make bedtime easier

-What should’ve been a relaxing wind down to the day was instead a power struggle to convince them it’s time for bed.
-If it seems hopeless for you too, try the following techniques:
+What should’ve been a relaxing wind down to the day was instead a power struggle to convince them it was time for bed.

 1. Have regular sleep and wake up times, even on weekends